Guide to Pretrained Word Embeddings for NLP Practitioners

 Q4.
 What is the problem with Word2Vec?

-A. While Word2Vec is powerful, it may struggle with out-of-vocabulary words and might not capture rare or context-specific terms effectively.
+A. While Word2Vec is powerful, it may struggle with out-of-vocabulary words and might not effectively capture rare or context-specific terms.
 Additionally, it doesn’t consider the order of words in a sentence, potentially missing some semantic nuances.
 Advances in models like BERT (Bidirectional Encoder Representations from Transformers) and GPT have addressed some of these limitations.

 Q5.
 Why is cosine similarity used in NLP?

-A. Cosine similarity is effective for comparing documents or text by focusing on the direction, not the magnitude, of vectors.
-It’s widely used in tasks like document similarity, clustering, and recommendation systems.
+A. Cosine similarity effectively compares documents or text by focusing on the vectors’ direction, not the magnitude.
+It’s widely used in document similarity, clustering, and recommendation systems.

 Responses From Readers